 Things to Consider When Choosing Summer Day Camp

-Below are some helpful questions parents often ask when gathering information about camps (or, save/print our Choosing a Summer Camp Checklist).
+Below are some helpful questions parents often ask when gathering information about camps.
 Since this list is quite long, highlight several summer camp questions that are most important for you to have answered.

 Camp Application Process: